NVIDIA/NeMo-Framework-Launcher/README.md

 **Remarks**:

-1. To load a pretrained checkpoint for inference, set the `restore_from_path` field in the `models` section to the path of the pretrained checkpoint in `.nemo` format in `conf/evaluation/imagen/fid_clip.yaml`.
+1. To load pretrained checkpoints for inference (for multiple resoluion models), set the `restore_from_path` field in the `models` section to the path of the pretrained checkpoint in `.nemo` format in `conf/evaluation/imagen/fid_clip.yaml`.
 2. We highly recommend users to use the same precision (i.e. `trainer.precision`) for evaluation as was used during training.
 3. The `generate_images` sub-stage involves a multi-node run, whereas the other stages utilize only a single GPU.
 4. It is possible to save intermediate stage images (lower resolution images) along with the final image by setting `fid.save_all_res=True`.
 Only the final images are used for evaluation.
 5. To save the text along with images for manual checking, set `fid.save_text=True`.
 6. To evaluate the quality of generated images, a pretrained Inception network and CLIP model are necessary.
 We list below the recommended ckpt sources.
 Please note that the scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
 Consult your legal department before using these scripts.

 | model | link | download by script |
 |---------------|--------------------------------------------------------------------------------|-----------------|